 Bentobox does a great job of informing what it does and how it differs from the rest of its competitors.
 On the homepage, you’ll find the services it offers, video reviews from customers, and in the last section, a CTA that allows you to “Book a Demo.”

-MailChimp’s homepage consists of visually appealing images that highlight MailChimp’s features.
+MailChimp’s homepage consists of visually appealing images that highlight MailChimp’s features such as Mailchimp surveys.
 The site also features modern B2B website design trends and several CTA boxes named “Learn More,” which leads to detailed pages of each service it provides.

 Image Source: mailchimp.com homepage